abhinavsingh/proxy.py/skeleton/README.md

 ...[redacted]... - 127.0.0.1:64622 - GET / - curl/7.77.0 - 0.95ms
 ```

 Voila!!!

-That's your custom app skeleton structure built on top of `proxy.py`.
+That is your custom app skeleton structure built on top of `proxy.py`.
+Now copy the `app` directory
+outside of `proxy.py` repo and create your own git repo.
+Customize the `app` for your project needs